Highlights of Inle Lake (Myanmar)

 Although you may not want to leave paradise, the next leg of your Sri Lanka tour is about to begin as you take a two-and-a-half-hour ride to the Aman property in Galle.

 In the evening, you’ll take a walk around UNESCO-listed Galle Fort with a resident guide, who will entertain you with local legends and inform you of the fort’s rich history.
-You’ll take a route through cobblestoned streets flanked by inviting restaurants, heritage houses and antique shops.
+You’ll take a route through cobblestoned streets flanked by inviting restaurants, heritage houses, and antique shops.

 Some say that the best way to understand a country and its culture is through its cuisine, and Sri Lanka is no different.
 The next step in your tour takes you to a local village for a hands-on cooking demonstration, where your senses will uncover a new layer of Sri Lanka’s proud heritage.

-Many visitors to Sri Lanka comes with low expectations of the food, as the country’s cuisine has mostly been overshadowed by its larger neighbours.
+Many visitors to Sri Lanka come with low expectations of the food, as the country’s cuisine has mostly been overshadowed by its larger neighbours.
 However, we think you’ll be pleasantly surprised by the delicious, diverse and complex dishes on offer.

 The Sri Lankan curry and rice is a broad term for the vast array of dishes and ingredients used in local fare, including flavours you may not recognise – lotus root and banana blossom, to name a couple.
-Each dish has a different combination of sautéed vegetables, which are boiled in coconut milk, tempered, deep fried, caramelised or even served raw with grated coconut.
+Each dish has a different combination of sauteed vegetables, which are boiled in coconut milk, tempered, deep fried, caramelised or even served raw with grated coconut.

-Start your food exploration with a visit to a local market, where you can see the range of tropical fruits and vegetables on offer, then get stuck in to a cooking class in the traditional setting of a wattle and daub mud hut.
+Start your food exploration with a visit to a local market, where you can see the range of tropical fruits and vegetables on offer, then get stuck into a cooking class in the traditional setting of a wattle and daub mud hut.

 With a full stomach and a full heart, your bespoke luxury tour of Sri Lanka comes to an end.
 Depending on your flight time, you may wish to spend your last day in the country collecting souvenirs or relaxing at your hotel.
 After checking out from your accommodation, the transfer to the airport takes around two-and-a-half hours.